simonsobs/acondbs/README.md

 flask init-db
 ```

 An SQLite DB file has been created in the instance folder (`instance/product.sqlite3`).
 Tables were defined (The tables were empty.
-Only files were defined.
+Only fields were defined.
 No data were inserted in the tables).

 ### Load sample data to DB (optional)